BroadbandForum/obudpst/README.md

 diverse network services and protocols.
-To that end, and to encourage additional testing and experimentation, the software has been structured so that virtually all of the settings and thresholds used by the algorithm are currently available as client-side command-line parameters.
+To that end, and to encourage additional testing and experimentation, the software has been structured so that virtually all of the settings and thresholds used by the algorithm are currently available as client-side command-line parameters (allowing modification beyond the current set of default values updated in Release 7.2.1).

 By default, both IPv4 and IPv6 tests can be serviced simultaneously when acting as a server.
 When acting as a client, testing is performed in one address